lokyoung/react-native-app-shortcuts/README.md

 ```

 ### Handle App Shortcut
-In Native android, we set an Intent to describe the behavior after trigger the shortcut.
-But in React Native, since there mostly only one activtity, that is the `MainActivity`.
-As well you can let the shortcut turn to other Activity you have created.
-We can just handle the shortcut after it triggered in React Native by JavaScript.

 `RNAppShortcuts.handleShortcut` will trigger after you click the shortcut.
 And you will get the id of the shortcut here.
 ```js
 RNAppShortcuts.handleShortcut(function(id) {